Why Fastly Stock Jumped Today

 *Stock Advisor returns as of June 2, 2020

-Daniel Sparks owns shares of Fastly.
+Evan Niu, CFA has no position in any of the stocks mentioned.
 The Motley Fool owns shares of and recommends Fastly.
+The Motley Fool recommends Verizon Communications.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.